 During a PRELEX procedure, the eye’s natural lens is replaced with an artificial intraocular lens (IOL).
 What sets PRELEX apart from traditional cataract surgery is the choice of a premium multifocal or accommodating IOLs.
 These specialized IOLs allow individuals to regain clear vision at multiple distances (near, intermediate and far), reducing or eliminating the need for reading glasses or bifocals.

-Laser procedures such as LASIK are wonderful procedures.
-However, they alleviate the need for glasses and contacts at distance only.
-While this is ideal for patients in their 20's and 30's who can still read glasses free, it does not give those in reading glasses/bifocals the outcome they desire.
-With LASIK, they would still require reading glasses because it does not correct the heavy natural lens.
-PRELEX is the best option because it corrects vision for distance, intermediate, and near, by addressing the lens problem.
-This gives the recipient the best possible outcome.
-As an added benefit, you will never develop cataracts because your natural lens has been removed.
+PRELEX can be an effective option for individuals who want to reduce their dependence on glasses for both distance and near vision.
+Laser vision procedures such as LASIK are beneficial for many people, however these procedures alleviate the need for glasses and contacts at distance only.
+While this is ideal for patients in their twenties and thirties who can still read without glasses, it does not give those who use reading glasses/bifocals the outcome they desire.
+With LASIK, these individuals would still require reading glasses because LASIK does not correct the heavy natural lens.
+PRELEX is the best option because it corrects vision for distance, intermediate, and near, giving the recipient the best possible outcome.

 What lens is implanted?

-The majority of the time our surgeons select the Panoptix, Vivity, or Synergy lenses.
-However, each procedure is customized to each patient’s needs.
+The majority of the time surgeons at The Eye Center select the Panoptix, Vivity, or Synergy lenses for a PRELEX procedure.
+However, each procedure is customized to each patient’s individual needs and lifestyle.

 What are the benefits?

-Excellent vision at distance and up close is achieved in most cases.
-This is usually very stable over a lifetime.
-In addition should you select this procedure, you will never get a cataract.
-While the near vision is excellent in most cases, you will still require reading glasses for tasks like threading a needle.
+While the near vision after PRELEX is excellent in most cases, you may still require reading glasses for tasks like threading a needle.

-To find out if PRELEX is the right surgery for your eyes, schedule a consult with the surgeons at The Eye Center by calling 803-256-0641.
+To find out if PRELEX is the right surgery for your eyes, schedule a consult with the surgeons at The Eye Center.